101 Things to do in Bournemouth – Upside Gallery

 Lily & Roses – Philth

-Taking his his inspiration from the surrounding gardens, Philth Blake has painted a pattern of roses and lilies reminiscent of William Morris wallpaper.
+Taking his inspiration from the surrounding gardens, Philth Blake has painted a pattern of Lilies and Roses reminiscent of a piece of William Morris wallpaper.

 Lily & Roses - Philth